beam-pyio/pyio-cookiecutter/docs/source/user-guide.md

 └── test.yml
 ```

-The *test* workflow performs unit testing with all the supported Python versions, and it gets triggered on a push or pull request event to the *main* branch.
+The *test* workflow performs unit testing with all the supported Python versions, and it gets triggered on a pull request event to the *main* branch.

-The *doc* workflow gets triggered when the *test* workflow completes.
-The package document is built and published to GitHub Pages only if the upstream workflow is succeeded.
+The *doc* workflow gets triggered when there is a push event to the *main* branch.
+The package document is built and published on GitHub Pages.

 The *release* workflow is for creating a release and publish it to the Python Package Index (PyPI).
 It gets triggered when a tag whose name begins with *v* is pushed.
 Currently, only a draft release is created, and it is expected to finalize manually.
 Note the API token that is used to publish a package is stored in the organization secrets.